TomSwb/bitminded.github.io/services/PRICING-STRATEGY.md

 - Lower barrier to entry = more subscribers
 - 625 subscribers at CHF 8/month = CHF 5,000/month (same revenue as 278 at CHF 18/month)

-### 3. Modular Pricing for Commissioning
+### 3. Project-Based Pricing for Commissioning

-**Decision:** Keep modular pricing structure (Mini, Standard, Additional Features)
+**Decision:** Simplified to project-based pricing (Simple/Standard/Complex apps)

 **Rationale:**
 - Apps vary significantly in complexity
-- Simple apps can be built in 1 week (1 sprint)
+- Simple apps can be built in 1-2 weeks
+- Standard apps take 2-4 weeks
-- Complex apps may need 3-4 sprints
+- Complex apps take 6+ weeks
-- Modular pricing allows clients to pay for what they need
+- Project-based pricing is clearer and more accessible than sprint-based terminology
+- Discovery is now included in Personal Project Intake (CHF 20, credited)
+- Customization replaced by "Commission a Feature" for existing catalog tools

 ### 4. Guidance Services Complement Commissioning